 - No one may maliciously or willfully poison a dog, cat, poultry, farm animal or other domestic animal.

-- No one may keep a dog that habitually barks, howls or yelps which creates unreasonably loud and disturbing noises.
+- No one may keep a dog that habitually barks, howls or yelps, creating unreasonably loud and disturbing noises.

 Cruelty to animals:

-- No one may carry or convey an animal in a cruel or inhuman manner
+- No one may carry or convey an animal in a cruel or inhumane manner.

-The health department sets a day for the dog owner to take the dog to a vet.
-The dog must get a rabies shot at this time (if he did not have one prior) and the vet must give the owner a written report of the dog's health, which the owner must bring to the health department.
+The Health Department will set a day for the dog owner to take the dog to a vet.
+The dog must get a rabies shot at this time (if he did not have one prior) and the vet must give the owner a written report of the dog's health, which the owner must bring to the Health Department.

 Failure to follow this procedure may result in criminal charges being filed against the owner.